 To achieve these targets the University has established the Carbon Emergency Steering Group, chaired by the Deputy-Vice Chancellor Prof. Tim Thornton, with representation from the Huddersfield Students Union, senior leaders, academic, and professional staff.
 This group provides the direction of travel and the mandate for the University to achieve its goals.

-The University spends over £2million pounds a year on energy to operate its campus, with that figure expected to rise significantly due to the ongoing energy crisis.
 Whilst the national grid is decarbonising, it is still heavily reliant on fossil fuels, as is the University in providing heat through the combustion of natural gas.
 This is not sustainable and is damaging our planet, that’s why the University is working hard to reduce energy consumption and increase efficiency, whilst investing in renewable energy to generate power on campus.

 Developing the University estate by designing any new buildings to be as energy efficient as possible with the use of natural resources such as daylight.
 Investing in future improvements in energy metering and energy data management systems for monitoring, targeting, and reporting.
 Investing to save in retrofit projects such as variable speed drives, boiler replacements, installing low-energy lighting, and plant replacement.

 In March 2022, the University completed Phase 1 of installing Solar Photovoltaic panels on the roof of the Laura Annie Willson Building to generate electricity.
 The 189.9kWp1 installed will generate an expected 150,000 kWh per year, the equivalent of forty average homes electricity consumption each year.
-During 2022/23 the University will deliver Phase 2 to generate a further 500,000kWh+ per year.
-Also, as part of Phase 2 the University will be installing Solar PV on 3MBIC to generate 80,000kWh per year.

 1. Kilowatt Peak (kWp) the unit of measurement for the theoretical maximum output of a solar photovoltaic system

-In addition to the Net-Zero emissions target, the University has also adopted an absolute emissions target for Scopes 1&2 in line with the Science Based Targets Initiative (SBTI) to consistently reduce emissions year on year to keep global warming temperatures below 1.5oc
+In addition to the Net-Zero emissions target, the University has also adopted an absolute emissions target for Scopes 1&2 in line with the Science Based Targets Initiative (SBTI) to consistently reduce emissions year on year to keep global warming temperatures below 1.5o

 Scope 1: emissions from sources directly owned or controlled by the University e.g., fuel used in vehicles, natural gas combusted to produce heat in buildings